internetofwater/pids.geoconnex.us/docs/contributor/sitemap-generator/README.md

 ### Set up Sitemap Generator environment:

-First install the python package Sitemap Generator, which loads the filesystem into the a sitemap index hierarchy.
+First install the python package Sitemap Generator, which loads the directory tree into the a sitemap index hierarchy.

 ```bash
 cd $SRC_BASE_DIR/sitemap-generator